taghead/burger.devourer.xyz/docs/technical_documentation.md

 ### 🍉 body
 This component is located in [/src/app/body](/src/app/body)

+To generate this component run `npx ng g c body`

 ### 🍉 footer
 This component is located in [/src/app/footer](/src/app/footer)

+To generate this component run `npx ng g c footer`

 ###  🍉header
 This component is located in [/src/app/header](/src/app/header)

+To generate this component run `npx ng g c header`
 ### 🍉 login-dialog
 This component is located in [/src/app/login-dialog](/src/app/login-dialog)

+To generate this component run `npx ng g c login-dialog`
 ### 🥭 supabase
 This service is located in [/src/app/](/src/app/) as [/src/app/supabase.service](/src/app/supabase.service) and [/src/app/supabase.spec.service](/src/app/supabase.spec.service)